 May – No demonstration due to roof replacement at Castle Glen

-Jan Cristaudo “Painting the Bush”
+Jan Cristaudo “Abstraction”

 Jan hails from the Northern Beaches where she draws inspiration from the environment.
 She is an abstract artist who is driven in the first instance by colour.
 Jan has exhibited extensively and teaches at the School of Colour and Design, Willoughby Art Centre and Julian Ashton Art School.
 Let Jan inspire you towards abstraction or just get an insight into another painting genre.

 We will be holding a workshop with Jan “An Introduction to Abstract Art” on 4 August.